 Let’s melt some metal!
 The King Of Random has done it again by building a homemade mini metal foundry with a steel crucible.
 It will melt aluminum cans with over 1000 degrees of heat provided by regular old charcoal and a hair dryer.

 Grant Thompson decided to build a homemade metal foundry from a mixture of 50% plaster of paris and 50% play sand.

 It’s a good insulator and focuses the heat in one central area.
 Airflow is controlled by a simple $3 hair dryer from the dollar store and results in positive airflow into the heart of the crucible, raising the heat exponentially – much like a rocket stove – using very little fuel.

-This is the coolest and practical homemade metal foundry, and with a price tag of $20 it’s much more affordable than the expensive manufactured models out there.
+This is the coolest, amazingly practical homemade metal foundry, and with a price tag of $20 it’s much more affordable than the expensive manufactured models out there.

 It is probably a good idea to get a real crucible that’s designed for melting metals, and as Grant describes you can get one for about $30.
 This is well worth the money for safety reasons.

 There are loads of off grid and homesteading uses for a homemade metal foundry like this.
-You can make all sorts of practical items if you’re familiar in how to make and use molds and castings.
+You can make all sorts of practical items if you’re familiar with how to make and use molds and castings.

 “I ended up favoring the galvanized steel pail, and a mix of 50% plaster of paris, and 50% play sand, by volume, which was inspired by a video by NightHawkInLight “How to Make a Soup Can Forge” http://bit.ly/IBSoupCanForge